xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You will be audited by the Internal Revenue Service.